 After finishing my dissertation, the DAAD wrote me a letter inviting me to complete a kind of internship at the United Nations in New York as a so-called “attached officer” for a few months.
 You could say I was something like a Carlo Schmid Scholarship holder before the programme even existed.
 I liked the internationality of the United Nations, but my responsibilities there weren’t especially challenging.
 That’s why I decided to transfer to the International Monetary Fund in Washington where I applied for a position in the legal department.
 Its director, Sir Joseph Gold, advised me to try my luck instead at an internationally oriented law firm on Wall Street.
 He promised that he would keep my application on file in case I did not land a job at one of the Wall Street firms he had recommended to me.
 And that’s how I became the first German to land a job at the international law firm Cleary Gottlieb Steen & Hamilton, where I still work as an emeritus.

 This career path was relatively uncommon for a German lawyer at the time...

 Absolutely.
 I don’t know of any other German lawyer of my generation that followed a similar career path.
 The chance to help establish several branches of the firm and practice law in four continents was very unusual in those days.
 I handled numerous international cases and always felt called upon to act as both a diplomat – my original career goal – and a lawyer.
 Choosing this path was admittedly a rather bold decision.
 But I’ve never regretted it.
 Yet I also know that I was very fortunate.
-Without the good will of the DAAD, I wouldn’t be able to look back at such an interesting career today.
+Without the support by the DAAD, I wouldn’t be able to look back at such an interesting career today.

 Do you have any concrete ideas or expectations on how the DAAD-Stiftung should use your donations?